China blocks movies, stars from Taiwan's Golden Horse Awards

 “Politics aside, this is a lose-lose situation.
 There isn’t an impartial and matchable award in mainland China, what a pity!” said another commentator.

-Reporting by Brenda Goh in Shanghai, Pei Li in Beijing and Yimou Lee in Taipei; Editing by Michael Perry
+Reporting by Brenda Goh in Shanghai, Pei Li in Beijing and Yimou Lee in Taipei; Editing by Michael Perry and Paul Tait